 When you take the time to reflect on your mistakes and what you did right, you’re more likely to remember them next time.

-Some starting points for ridiculous stories could be:
+Some starting points for ridiculous stories for your grammar learning games could be:

-- Your significant other revealing themselves as a time-traveling alien
+- Your significant other revealing themselves as a time-travelling alien

 - What happens when a very old, wise Asian man invites himself to live with you